cavtools/cav/README.md

 does this and also adds support for Files and Blobs, meaning the client can send arbitrary JavaScript objects that contain Files and Blobs anywhere on the object, and the sent object will still come out on the other end in the same shape, with the same data.
+Further, Cav is generous in what it accepts; the TS client is optional, and Cav can also accept data from regular HTML forms with the application/x-www-form-urlencoded and multipart/form-data content types.

 ## Future goals